Eenrics/git-fem/README.md

 - `git merge --abort` will abort the merge and go back to the state before the merge.

 # Rebase Conflicts
 - when rebasing a conflict, the places of theirs and ours are reversed when compared to merge conflicts.
 This is because rebase checks out the branch you are rebasing and plays on top.
+So `ours` is theirs changes and `theirs` is our changes.
 - `git rebase <branch-name>` will rebase the current branch on top of the branch you are rebasing on.
 - `git status` will show the files with conflicts with the message `both modified`.
 - `git diff` will show the changes in the file.